 Who will benefit from conventional oil?

-Synthetic oil has been progressing the longevity and effectiveness of motor oils.
-Nowadays more and more auto manufacturers are recommending synthetic oil for their vehicles.
-It is a manufactured oil that takes much longer to break down than traditional oils, so engines can go longer without an oil change.
+Synthetic oil improves the longevity and the effectiveness of motor oils.
+Nowadays, more and more auto manufacturers are recommending synthetic oil for their vehicles.
+Manufactured oil takes much longer to break down than traditional oils, so engines can go longer without an oil change.

-When you’re in the aisle deciding on which oil to choose, listen to your owner’s manual.
+When you’re standing in the aisle deciding which oil to choose, pay attention to your car owner’s manual.
 Whatever the automaker’s recommendation is will work best.
 What you need to look out for is the APRI service rating on the bottle.
 If it has this rating, you are good to go.

 If you are having a difficult time figuring out which oil works best for your car, call Norm Reeves Cerritos INFINITI Service Center and speak to a professional mechanic today.
 We’re always happy to provide automotive insight to local drivers near Mission Viejo, Cerritos, and Orange County, California, as they maintain their vehicles!